RauliL/plorth/docs/api.md

   <dd>any, any</dd>
 </dl>

-Swaps positions of two top-most values on the stack.
+Swaps positions of the two topmost values on the stack.

     1 2 swap #=> 2 1